Corcomroe Abbey | The Wild Atlantic Way

 At a place called Sindaine, near Newtown Castle, a battle was fought in 1267 between Dohmnall’s grandson, Conor na Sindaine O’Brien against the O’Connors and the O’Loughlins.
 Conor was killed and buried in a niche in the chancel of the abbey.
 A stone effigy was raised over his grave, which can still be seen today.

-The monument depicts the king lying down with a cushion beneath his feet; on his head is a crown decorated with fleur de lys; his left hand holds a sceptre, and his right hand grasps a pendant or talisman which hangs around his neck.
+The monument depicts the king lying down with a cushion beneath his head; on his head is a crown decorated with fleur de lys; his right hand holds a sceptre, and his left hand grasps a pendant or talisman which hangs around his neck.

 Another fateful battle took place near the Abbey on August 15th 1317 which became known as the Battle of Lough Raska.
 The forces of Donnchadh Ó Briain and Richard de Clare attacked the army of Muireactach Ó Briain, who were sheltering in the grounds of the Abbey.
 There is a local legend that a banshee had met Donnchadh Ó Briain on the morning of the battle to warn him of the slaughter ahead, and his own imminent death.
 You can read the story in my post, Legends of the Burren.